madcitymultimedia/wpseo-news/README.md

 Other:
 * Enables tracking when activating the plugin.
 It can be disabled in the Yoast SEO configuration wizard.
 * Sets the minimum supported WordPress version to 5.4.

+### Earlier versions
+For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/news-seo-changelog).